TheMintyMan/SnakeRoguelike/Documents/SnakeRogueLikeDoc/ToDo/To Do.md

 	- [ ] VFX maybe?
 	- [x] BUG: You can spam the button and the button will infinitely go up
 	- [ ] Model/Texture Button
-	- [ ] Move button grab to be a GA
+	- [x] Button Grab to be a GA.
+Button Press to GA.
+(Not Needed)
 - [ ] Allow the ability button to be placed in different slots which will update the tags and input binding of that ability to the respective slots key binding
 - [ ] More work on the game loop.
 Game loop framework.
 Initialisation Sequence, placeholder shop page, screen sequence.
 To get a vibe on the game flow and get that base system going
 - [ ] Level Design tool.
 Take in 23x23 pixels

 ### DONE:
 - [x] Eat (WIP, need to add tail)